 Molonglo Valley development will give the valley character but is problematic from an urban development perspective.
-The Molonglo River Reserve: Reserve Management Plan 2019 is very long document and there is much to read and know about active travel.
-My purpose here in this document is to summary, discuss and quote interesting things relevant to cycling and active travel.
+The Molonglo River Reserve: Reserve Management Plan 2019 is a very long document and there is much to read and know about active travel.

 8.2.2 Recent recreational history in the area

 In the rural section, recreation opportunities in the recent past have been managed through the 2001 Lower Molonglo River Corridor Management Plan.
 Recreation was deliberately kept low key in order to provide a contrast to parks in suburban Canberra.
 Access was only available on foot or bike and horse riding allowed only on the sewer management road on the north side.
 Apart from the management tracks there was little additional track building and very little interpretation provided.
 Walking access from Kama to the management track was added recently.
 Swimming in the river was not permitted, however fishing (within legal limits) and non-powered boating were permitted.